msg43/Knowledge_Chipper/README.md

 - ✅ Tests the installation and provides next steps
 - ✅ Can launch the GUI immediately when complete

+**📦 Download Sizes:**
+- **Whisper "base" model**: ~150MB (for speech recognition and transcription)
+- **Fallback LLM model**: ~2GB (automatically installed for speaker diarization backup)
+  - Ensures speaker attribution works even without cloud AI setup
+  - Downloads silently in background on first use
+  - Provides offline capability for identifying speakers (e.g., "Joe Rogan", "Guest")

 **Setup time:** 2-5 minutes (vs 15+ minutes manual)

+### Admin Install for Enhanced Security

+If you installed via DMG download, you can upgrade your installation to system-level security using the **Admin Install** feature in Settings:

+**What Admin Install Does:**
+- **Complete Rebuild**: Completely removes existing app and rebuilds fresh with latest code from GitHub
+- **Permission Upgrade**: Changes ownership from user (`user:staff`) to system (`root:wheel`) for enhanced macOS security
+- **System Integration**: Installs to `/Applications` with proper system-level permissions for better Gatekeeper trust
+- **Virtual Environment Rebuild**: Recreates Python environment with proper root ownership for stability
+- **HCE Module Installation**: Ensures all required modules are properly installed with correct permissions

+**When to Use Admin Install:**
+- After installing via DMG to get enhanced system integration
+- When experiencing permission-related issues
+- For production/work environments requiring enhanced security
+- When sharing the Mac with multiple users (system-wide access)

+**Important**: Admin Install requires your macOS password and will prompt you in Terminal.
+The process pulls the latest code and completely rebuilds the app, so you'll get any updates automatically.

 ### Manual Installation (Alternative)